 Investments in U.S. government securities and federal agency securities are carried at fair value based on quoted market prices.
 Commercial paper is carried at amortized cost (which approximates fair value).
 Treasury mutual funds are carried at fair value based on the fund's share price.
-The Local Agency Investment Fund (LAIF) is carried at fair value based on the value of each participating dollar as provided by LAIF.

-The Agency classifies investments as current or noncurrent based on how readily the investment is expected to be converted to cash and whether any restrictions limit the Agency's ability to use the resources.
+The agency classifies investments as current or noncurrent based on how readily the investment is expected to be converted to cash and whether any restrictions limit the agency's ability to use the resources.